tyleraadams/load_monitoring/README.md

 Please allow server to run for ten minutes to amass enough data to display properly.

+The main logic for the application live in the `app/managers` directory for the server, and then in `app/src/alerts.js` and `app/src/uptimes.js` for the client.

 ##Areas to improve

 Need to handle the first ten minutes before enough data has accumulated more elegantly.